gau-veldt/Minetest-Blockiverse/blockiverse/docs/server-client protocol.md

 ```
 unsigned integers omit the +

-integer data is considered magnitude-only (not 2's complemented) use + and -
+integer data is considered magnitude-only (not 2's complemented) so + and -
-to indicate presence of a sign (will get converted to appropriate endpoint's
+are ncessary to indicate presence of a sign (will get converted to appropriate
-signed representation)
+endpoint's signed representation)

 NB: current blockiverse implementation only uses range 0 &lt;= N &lt;= 3 (64-bit ints)